Shile01/login_system/Readme.md

 1. Username must have at least a capital letter.
 2. Password must be more than or equals to 8 characters consisting of letters, numbers and signs.
 3. For signing up: No information is saved if the requirements aren't fulfilled.
-4. Once the terminal is closed, all Changes are lost :s
+4. Once the terminal is closed, all Changes are lost 😔